Specialty Qualifying Exam

 Time Limitation for Eligibility

 Beginning in 2018, a candidate isn't eligible to apply for the Qualifying Exam if more than 8 years have elapsed since the completion of residency training.
-Please review the details in the "Regaining Eligibility for Initial Specialty Certification in Obstetrics and Gynecology Policy" to best understand this process.
+Please review the details in the "Regaining Eligibility for OB GYN Certification Policy" to best understand this process.

 Skills and Knowledge Required